PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the deep-skip Resize/affine residual island to `passes/sinet_deep_skip_layout.py` and reduces the former 641-line raw mutator to a 17-line compatibility dispatcher.
-Tail, central residual, and Resize-branch resolvers prove one complete transaction without the former 40-by-40 heuristic.
-The legacy and indexed owners serialize byte-identical float32 and float16 SiNet artifacts.
+The latest implementation unit moves the adjacent pre-ADD Concat/PReLU fan-out island to `passes/sinet_preadd_fanout_layout.py` and reduces the former 359-line raw mutator to a 17-line compatibility dispatcher.
+It removes only the Concat-side adapter, reuses the existing direct-branch NHWC sibling, and inverts the retained terminal adapter so later legacy NCHW consumers remain unchanged.
+The preceding late-residual and new pre-ADD owner share one strict affine/PReLU tail resolver.
+The pre-existing and indexed implementations serialize byte-identical float32 and float16 SiNet artifacts.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous